mercadopago/devsite-docs/guides/online-payments/subscriptions/advanced-integration.en.md

 You can search your subscriptions whenever you need.

-The parameters to be added are optional and depending on the parameters sent, they are combined to search for a subscription.
+The parameters to be added are optional and, depending on the parameters sent, they are combined to search for a subscription.

 For example, you can search for all of a customer's paused subscriptions: